ggracee17/Flockr/README.md

 # Flockr
-- an in-house digital collaboration and communication tool for groups and teams to support the high intensity learning environment
+- an in-house digital collaboration and communication tool for groups and teams to support the high intensity learning environment (Group Project for uni course)

 ## Features